inahanninger/Adder/README.md

   *   Idempotency (multiple identical requests have the same effect as a single call)
   *   Being resource-based and manipulating these resources using representations.
 With this meaning we should model objects such that the request and response objects are the same for a POST call for example.
   *   Following conventions of URI path naming.
 For example, using nouns instead of verbs, using plural for collections or array properties
-* Some of these APIs don't follow this perfectly - for example, we should disregard the root method, "/", since this is clearly not idempotent and I initially used this trying to test out the HTML Response template.
-Also, GET "/challenges/current-challenge" also isn't idempotent as this changes after each new challenge is generated.
-This could be improved potentially by replacing this call instead with "/challenges/{challenge_id}" and use a global variable to keep track of the current challenge_id.
+* One alternative to the GET "/current-challenge" API is to replace this call with "/challenges/{challenge_id}" and use a global variable to keep track of the current challenge_id.
 However, I decided against this out of the instinct to avoid global variables (risks of unforeseen side effects).
 * I did try to organize the API paths such that endpoints sharing the same resource are preceded with "/challenges", "/submissions" But note that for the swagger page I thought to organize them slightly differently e.g. "Statistics" would be all the stats related endpoints, which feels a bit of a clearer semantic distinction in the usage.